ktoso/rx-wiki/Mathematical-and-Aggregate-Operators.md

 [[images/rx-operators/toList.png]]

-Normally, an Observable that emits multiple items will do so by invoking its Observer’s `onNext` method for each such item.
-You can change this behavior, instructing the Observable to compose a list of these multiple items and then to invoke the Observer’s `onNext` method _once_, passing it the entire list, by calling the Observable’s `toList( )` method prior to calling its `subscribe( )` method.
+Normally, an Observable that emits multiple items will do so by invoking its Subscriber’s `onNext` method for each such item.
+You can change this behavior, instructing the Observable to compose a list of these multiple items and then to invoke the Subscriber’s `onNext` method _once_, passing it the entire list, by calling the Observable’s `toList( )` method prior to calling its `subscribe( )` method.
 For example:

 ```groovy
 Observable.tolist(myObservable).subscribe({ myListOfSomething -> do something useful with the list });